 Speaking of consistent praise, School of the Art Institute of Chicago (SAIC) has held the position as one of the best art schools in the world for 150 years.
 As with the Pratt Institute, SAIC always ranks among the top schools of its kind in the US.
-Similar to Pratt Institute, the school also prides itself on the interdisciplinary approach to education.
+Similar to the Pratt Institute, the school so as also prides itself on the interdisciplinary approach to education.
 A big difference, however, is that you will be studying in downtown Chicago.
 Here, you will be in the company of some of the next big deals in the world of art.
 SAIC’s alumni include names like Jeff Koons, Michelle Grabner, and Nick Cave.
-Join the ranks of some of the most influential people in the world at SAIC.
+Join the ranks of some of the so much influential people in the world at SAIC.

 Best Art Schools #7: California Institute of the Arts

 If you ask publications like Newsweek or The Daily Beast, California Institute of the Arts (CalArts) is one of the best art schools in North America.
 Whilst the school is newer than some of the ones described above, it can boast that its founder is none other than Walt Disney.
 The Institute champions creative excellence and offers its students access to state-of-the-art resources.
 For this reason, it is very difficult to get into CalArts.
 Your art needs to demonstrate your competence and ability to study at a high level.
 Including a statement by a prominent artist on your application will definitely not hurt your chances of gaining entry.